activenetwork/owl/README.md

 little different.
 A way to determine, at a glance, the health of all of our servers.
 That's where Owl comes in.

+== Methodology

+Everything is relative.
+Owl shows you how your sites are responding compared to how they've been responding in the past.

+Owl is filled with lots of pretty colors.
+The chosen colors conform to Western traditions: green is good, yellow is a warning, red is bad.
+A site is considered to be responding normally when it's response time is within an acceptable percentage of the average response time for the last hour.
+So, let's say your site has been responding in an average of 500ms in the last hour.
+If it suddenly responds in 2000ms instead it will turn a bright yellow.
+The are lots of gradations between yellow and green and you can use this to get an idea of how your sites are responding.
+When you are setting up a watch (see Terminology below) you can influence when you see these colors -- to a degree.
+See Adding a Watch under Usage below.

 == Terminology

 Owl centers around the concept of a "watch."
 A watch is one webpage that you want to monitor.